SciCatProject/scicatlive/README.md

 [openapigenerator README](./services/backend/services/v4/services/openapigenerator/README.md), and for an example of how to use it, see the [frontend README](./services/frontend/README.md#dev-configuration).

+When `DEV=true`, a [docs](./services/docs/) service also becomes available, rendering a live, combined view of every DEV-mode service's own upstream documentation (its `docs/` folder) using MkDocs.
+See the [docs README](./services/docs/README.md) for details, including how to add another service to it.

 Please note that [entrypoints](#entrypoints) when `DEV=true` are only run when the component's container is created for the first time.
 This is done to avoid clashes with local changes.